Luscieu/obsidian/Fall 2025/DataSci1000/Chapter 4 - Scatterplots and Correlation.md

 Overall pattern of scatterplots:
 - Form: **(STRICTLY)** linear or nonlinear
 - Direction: positive or negative association
-- How closely the points follow form(strong, moderate, weak)
+- How closely the points follow form(strong, moderate, weak) - can apply even to non linear forms

 Outlier - an individual data point that falls outside the overall pattern of the scatter plot